nblaznik/foodlog/README.md

 - stores each item as a separate row in Google Sheets
 - displays recent entries synced from the sheet

-Everything runs on free services: GitHub Pages + Google Apps Script + Google Sheets.
+Everything runs on free services: Cloudflare(/GitHub Pages) + Google Apps Script + Google Sheets.

 ---